By David Madrid

 So the teen, ruled by his base nature, gave in and stole the dreamcatcher, which appeared to be authentically Native American.
 Now that he thought about it, the boys were kind of dark-skinned and had long hair.
-Probably Indians.
+Probably Indians, he thought.

 The smug thief carefully hung the dreamcatcher, which was surprisingly brittle, above the head of his bed.